dibsy/sans-holiday-hack-2023/objectives/Island-Of-Misfit-Toys/Square-Wheel-Yard/Luggage-Lock.md

 Help Garland Candlesticks on the Island of Misfit Toys get back into his luggage by finding the correct position for all four dials

 ## Solution

+#### Unintended Automated Way
+- Every validation is done using web sockets.
+- There can be 9000 valid combinations.
+We bruteforce our way in by sending all combinations by socket messages

 ```Javascript
 function addwhitespace(i){
 	t = (""+i).length;